rn-arya/MyApp/README.md

 ## Create another .net api project (myapp) and run it in docker container locally or in docker hub

--Step 1 - Run below command in terminal to create a .net api project with controllers
+- Step 1 - Run below command in terminal to create a .net api project with controllers

 ```.Net 9.0
 dotnet new webapi --use-controllers -o MyApp
 code -r MyApp
 dotnet run
 ```
--Step 2 - Add .dockerignore for docker to ignore the obj folder and bin folder in docker -Step 3 - Add a docker file (Dockerfile) to build the image and run the container
+- Step 2 - Add .dockerignore for docker to ignore the obj folder and bin folder in docker
+- Step 3 - Add a docker file (Dockerfile) to build the image and run the container

 # Method 1 -